comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.md

 I am not sure I can agree regular expressions are arcane, to me they are magic!
 If the only thing you take away from this course is how to use regular expressions (RegEx or regex), and only use them with find and replace text in a text editor, you will have gotten a valuable skill from this course.
 I use regex all the time!
 People ask for seemingly complex transformations and a few minutes with regex, provides a solution.

+Regular expressions are a symbolic notation that allow you to find and replace with superpowers!
 Regex will transform your life!
 Or at least change how you transform data for the rest of your life...

 The last important quote from TLCL touches on an unfortunate truth (p.
 251):
 > <i class="fa fa-quote-left"></i> However, to further confuse things, not all regular expressions are the same; they vary slightly from tool to tool and from programming language to language.